 - Reset your CMOS to default values.
-Many CMOS setupswill enable users to reset the values to the default settings (usually F10 key).
-If you've tried the above options without success try resetting the CMOS.
+Many CMOS setups allow users to reset the values to the default settings (usually F10 key).
+If you've tried the above options without success, try resetting the CMOS.

-It is possible that command.com or another bootable file may be missing from the hard drive.
-Follow the below steps to possible resolve your issue.
+The command.com or another bootable file may be missing from the hard drive.
+Follow the steps below to possible resolve your issue.

 Windows 95, Windows 98, and Windows ME users

 - At the A:\> prompt, type fdisk and press Enter.

 - If you receive the error message "no fixed disk present," the hard drive is bad or not connected properly.